FranklinDAO-Dev-Team/eth-dapp-starter/README.md

-## dApp starter template
+# dApp starter template

 ----
+## Live website: eth-dapp-starter.vercel.app/ (must have MetaMask installed and be connected to Goerli Testnet!)

-# To deploy on your own machine:
+## To deploy on your own machine:

 1. Clone github repo
 2. In a terminal, run